 Jim Donnan's Viewer's Guide

-With so many big games on the schedule, Jim Donnan breaks down what to watch for this weekend.
+USC-Notre Dame isn't the only big game this week.
+Jim Donnan breaks down what to watch for this Saturday.

 Next game >>>

 Saturday, 3:30 p.m.
 ET This is the start of a five-game home stand for the Irish.
 In fact, they only have one road game left on their schedule, Nov.
 26 at Stanford.
 Pete Carroll's Trojans are in the middle of a five-week stretch in which they play four road games.